MARK GAMMILL

 He sank to the ground, the cold earth seeping into his clothes.
 The bottle of Jack Daniel’s lay forgotten at his side.
 He stared at Sarah's gravestone, the inscription etched into the marble.

 "Please, come back," he pleaded, his voice barely a whisper.
-"I can't make it without you."
+"I really can't make it without you."

 A sudden gust of wind rattled the trees, and Sarah's spectral form materialized once more.
 But this time, her expression was one of pure anger.

 "I told you to let go!" she yelled.
-"You're selfish, clinging to the past.
+"You're clinging to the past.
 You're destroying yourself."

 He tried to reach out, but his hand passed through her.
 "I can't," he confessed.
 "I need you."